Milk Thistle - Composition, Uses, and Side Effects

 What Is Milk Thistle?

-After its religious significance, the milk thistle is called Mary thistle or Holy thistle.
-Scientifically, it is called Silybum marianam.
+After its religious significance, the milk thistle is called the Mary or Holy thistle.
+Scientifically, it is called Silybum marianum.
 It has prickly leaves with white veins on them and purple flowers.
-It was used by ancient Greeks as a herbal remedy to treat abdominal issues related to the liver, kidney, and gallbladder.
+Ancient Greeks used it as an herbal remedy to treat abdominal issues related to the liver, kidney, and gallbladder.
 Due to these benefits, several scientific studies have been carried out, but the results of human studies are mixed.
-The mainly used active ingredient of milk thistle is silymarin, obtained from the plant's seeds.
-It is being widely used in the pharmaceutical industry as a supplement for treating various ailments.
-It is commercially modified as standardized preparations containing 70 % to 80 % ingredients, marketed as oral capsules, tablets, and liquid extract.
+The main ingredient of milk thistle is Silymarin, obtained from the plant's seeds.
+It is widely used in the pharmaceutical industry as a supplement for treating various ailments.
+It is commercially modified as standardized preparations containing 70 to 80 percent ingredients, marketed as oral capsules, tablets, and liquid extract.

 What Does Milk Thistle Comprise?

-Silymarin – the active ingredient in milk thistle contains many flavonoids like silibinin, silydianin, and silicristin, and their flavonoid precursor, taxifolin; which have been claimed to reverse the damage to hepatic cells caused by alcohol, drugs, medications and other toxic substances.
+Silymarin – the active ingredient in milk thistle, contains many flavonoids like silibinin, Silydianin, and silicristin, and their flavonoid precursor, taxifolin, which has been claimed to reverse the damage to hepatic cells caused by alcohol, drugs, medications and other toxic substances.
 Silymarin also has a protective effect on liver cells, particularly the new ones, preventing their destruction.
 In addition, it is claimed to possess antioxidant, antiviral, and anti-inflammatory properties; that is why it is specifically used to cure cirrhosis, jaundice, hepatitis, and gallbladder diseases.

 Milk thistle